chaoss/augur/ghdataContext.md

 	http://ghtorrent.org/relational.html
 	http://ghtorrent.org/files/schema.pdf

   There are limits to ghtorrent as a data source and we are exploring strategies for incorporating higher trust data in our prototyping activities.
+Some of these concerns are introduced and discussed in this thread on the CHAOSS mailing list. https://lists.linuxfoundation.org/pipermail/oss-health-metrics/2017-September/000112.html